Plan a consulting service offer

 - Workshop: an interactive engagement conducted on the customer’s premises.
 It can involve training, briefings, assessments, or demos built on the customer’s data or environment.

-Your service should have a fixed and predetermined duration of up to 10 weeks.
-The service duration must be made explicit in the offer listing.
+Your service should have a predetermined duration of up to 12 months.
+The service duration must be explicitly defined in the offer listing.

 You must connect your offer to your customer relationship management (CRM) system to collect customer information.
 The customer will be asked for permission to share their information.
 These customer details, along with the offer name, ID, and online store where they found your offer, will be sent to the CRM system that you've configured.
 The commercial marketplace supports different kinds of CRM systems, along with the option to use an Azure table or configure an HTTPS endpoint using Power Automate.